Whatsapp Icon

 • There is no tax liability for the prior year's entire income.

-• The declaration is made in two copies (Form 15G for regular individuals and 15H for senior citizens)
+• The declaration is made in two copies (Form 15G for regular individuals and 15H for senior citizens).

-Banks will not withhold TDS on FD when paying interest after the declaration is submitted.
+Additionally, banks will not withhold TDS on FD when paying interest after the declaration is submitted.

 Disclaimer: